 Mysterious Diggings Pinot Noir comes off Terra Sancta's Diggings Vineyard on the Cairnmuir side of Bannockburn.
 Purposefully made in an earlier drinking style, it is approachable yet sophisticated and downright delicious.
 Velvet in the mouth with bright fruit and sweet herb, the mystery here is how Terra Sancta can make a wine of this quality to sell at these kind of dollars.

-The Mysterious Diggings vineyard, planted in 1999 with six different clones, is one of the highest altitude vineyards in Bannockburn, Central Otago at 300 metres above sea level.
-The combination of elevation, northern aspect, steep slopes, multiple clones, original rootstock and sandy soils, consistently produces Pinot Noir that is brightly fruited, accessible and delicious at a young age.
+At the heart of this Pinot Noir is Terra Sancta’s Mysterious Diggings vineyard, planted in 1999 with six different clones, all on their own roots.
+One of the highest altitude vineyards in Bannockburn, Central Otago, it sits at 300 metres above sea level.
+The combination of elevation, northern aspect, steep slopes, multiple clones, original rootstock and sandy soils, consistently yields Pinot Noir of purity and vibrancy.

 98/100 James Suckling, jamessuckling.com, October 2025 (2024 Vintage)